insure logo

 USAA*$994$1,498$50451%

-In Ohio, if you’re leasing or financing your car, your lender might require you to purchase collision and comprehensive insurance on top of the state-required liability coverage.
+If you lease or finance your car in Ohio, your lender may ask you to purchase collision and comprehensive insurance beyond the state-mandated liability coverage.

 Methodology